Jfnrosimo/freecodecamp-product-landing-page/README.md

 It makes up the fourth project i made in freeCodeCamp's Responsive Web Design.

+This webpage is purely in html and css. (no framework used)

 You can see this project live by clicking this URL: https://jfnrosimo.github.io/freecodecamp-product-landing-page/

-Enjoy!